Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering

-where $f_l$ is the land fraction, $g$ is the surface gravity (9.81 m s$^{-2}$), $\chi_\text{cc}$ is the fraction of Mg, Ca, K, and Na in continental crust (taken to be 0.08), $\rho_\text{r}$ is the density of regolith (taken to be 2500 kg m$^{-3}$), $\bar{m}_\text{CO2}$ is the molar mass of CO$_2$ (44 g mol$^{-1}$), and $\bar{m}_\text{cc}$ is the average molar mass of Mg, Ca, K, and Na (32 g mol$^{-1}$) \citep{West2012,Foley2015}.
-To determine the impact of limited erosion, we repeat our models of the snowball deglaciation threshold with this modified weathering scheme for erosion rates ranging from 10 cm yr$^{-1}$ to 1 nm yr$^{-1}$.
+\end{linenomath*} where $W_\text{max}$ is the maximum weathering possible given a supply limit, in this case assumed to be set by the erosion rate. $W$ is the weathering that would happen without a supply limit.
+Weathering rates therefore follow the unlimited formulation when $W/W_\text{max}\ll{1}$, and assume the supply limit when $W/W_\text{max}\gg{1}$.
+We assume a globally homogenous erosion rate $E$, given in units of length over time.
+Following \citet{Foley2015}, we define $W_\text{max}$ as \begin{linenomath*} \end{linenomath*} where $f_l$ is the land fraction, $g$ is the surface gravity (9.81 m s$^{-2}$), $\chi_\text{cc}$ is the fraction of Mg, Ca, K, and Na in continental crust (taken to be 0.08), $\rho_\text{r}$ is the density of regolith (taken to be 2500 kg m$^{-3}$), $\bar{m}_\text{CO2}$ is the molar mass of CO$_2$ (44 g mol$^{-1}$), and $\bar{m}_\text{cc}$ is the average molar mass of Mg, Ca, K, and Na (32 g mol$^{-1}$) \citep{West2012,Foley2015}.
+To determine the impact of limited erosion, we repeat our models of the snowball exit threshold with this modified weathering scheme for erosion rates ranging from 10 cm yr$^{-1}$ to 1 nm yr$^{-1}$.
 We ignore any potential feedbacks between groundwater runoff and erosion rates, and assume therefore that their limiting effects are not additive: changes in soil hydrology do not affect the magnitude of the supply limit, or vice versa.

-Our results suggest that an erosion-based supply limit can reduce weathering rates by orders of magnitude in low-erosion regimes, as shown in \autoref{fig:erosion}.
-For perspective, the Antarctic Dry Valleys can experience erosion as low as 25 $\mu$m kyr$^{-1}$ \citep[0.2 bar pCO$_2$ Gyr$^{-1}$,][]{Schafer1999}, alpine bare bedrock may experience 1 mm kyr$^{-1}$ \citep[8 bar pCO$_2$ Gyr$^{-1}$,][]{Small1997}, and average rates globally may be 0.1--1 m kyr$^{-1}$ \citep[$10^2$--$10^3$ bar pCO$_2$ Gyr$^{-1}$,][]{Willenbring2013}.
-We assume Earth's modern outgassing and weathering rate is 50 bar pCO$_2$ Gyr$^{-1}$ \citep{MartyTolsikhin98,Gerlach2011}.
-The weathering in our models is characterized by very strong weathering in localized areas, so even a generous supply limit can reduce overall weathering; however we find this effect is less than an order of magnitude.
+Our results suggest that an erosion-based supply limit can reduce weathering rates by several orders of magnitude in low-erosion regimes, and a factor of a few in high-erosion regimes, as shown in \autoref{fig:erosion}.
+The weathering in our models is characterized by very strong weathering in localized areas, so even a generous supply limit can reduce overall weathering.
 Erosion is primarily controlled by average local slope rather than precipitation \citep{Blanckenburg2005,Willenbring2013}, and glacial activity can dramatically increase erosion \citep{Smith2007}, so the dryness of snowball climates may not reduce erosion below modern rates.
-However, we note that an older and less tectonically-active planet might have less orogeny and thus less erosion.
+Therefore, we do not identify any specific erosion rate as more likely, and view the problem instead as unconstrained in this context.